How to Make Natural All-in-One Body Wash, Shampoo, and Conditioner

 I have been using this body wash since last year, and it is great!
 Before I started using it I had extremely dry skin, because I live in the desert in Las Vegas.
 I also had a really dry scalp, especially in the front.

-After a week or so of using this body wash or maybe a couple weeks, my dry scalp was no longer dry and no longer producing dandruff.
+After a week or so of using this body wash or maybe a couple of weeks, my dry scalp was no longer dry and no longer producing dandruff.
 Also, many people use lotion here in the desert throughout the whole day.
 I use to do that too, but now I never need to use lotion.
 My skin is completely moisturized and healthy now!

-I started off using about 20 drops of peppermint oil in my body wash and it smelled so good, but unfortunately it is too strong for some people and I am one of them.
+I started off using about 20 drops of peppermint oil in my body wash and it smelled so good, but unfortunately, it is too strong for some people and I am one of them.
 I started getting little red dots on my skin from it being dry.
 I figured out it was the peppermint oil and now I use this body wash without any essential oils in it at all.
-I might try lavender one day or geranium, but for now I am happy with just the smell of coconut oil and honey.
+I might try lavender one day or geranium, but for now, I am happy with just the smell of coconut oil and honey.

 You decide how much of the essential oils you want in your body wash, but a good amount is about 45 drops for lavender oil and 10–20 for peppermint oil.
 Each oil is different so when it smells strong enough for you then that is when you stop dropping in the essential oil.